wishingbox111/projectfolder-Enchen/README.md

 - `git checkout main` to move back to main branch
 - `git pull` as the main branch would have changed from last merge.
 To pull the changes into local folder.

+- `git branch -d <name of branch>` to delete the branch when you are in the branch

 ----------